 What’s a snowclone?

-In 2004, economics professor and TV writer Glen Whitman coined a word to end all words. . . er . . . to describe worn-out and cliche yet handily recognizable plug-and-play phrasal templates.
+In 2004, economics professor and TV writer Glen Whitman coined a clever word to describe worn-out and cliche yet handily recognizable plug-and-play phrasal templates.
+The chilly name is based on the debunked idea that the Inuit languages overflow with words for snow.

 Boutique editorial services.

-From individuals and brands seeking help with content development to beleaguered writers whose tiny mistakes appear less glaring on the 7,999th read-through, we cater to clients who wish to deepen their use of language as a tool: to connect, transact and attract.
-If you have spent years learning and honing your craft or business but English wasn’t your favorite subject (or first language), we believe your story deserves to and can be told in a way that better connects you with your audience.
+We cater to clients who wish to deepen their use of language as a tool: to connect, transact and attract.
+If you have spent years perfecting your craft but English wasn’t your favorite subject (or first language), we believe your story deserves to and can be told in a way that better connects you with your audience.
 Our years of experience writing and editing help you stop typos, grammatical errors and even tone and style discrepancies from standing in the way of building brand trust.